 Control of Libyan campaign to go to NATO – Turkey

-“We are bombing another Arab country for reasons we do not really understand.
+Intervening in civil wars is a tricky business and history has lots of proof of this, Ben Cohen, founder of the independent bloggers network Banter Media Group, points out.“We are bombing another Arab country for reasons we do not really understand.
 Gaddafi is now apparently a bad guy, before that he was [in turn] a bad and a good guy according to the media, so what is the game’s end is anybody’s guess and it doesn’t look good if we’re pouring millions of dollars into this, potentially without the end in sight.”